rememberSoftwares/yacana/docs/README.md

 agent1 = Agent("Ai assistant", "llama3.1:8b", model_settings=ms)
 ```
-If you're wondering what are the default values of these when not set.
-Well, Ollama sets the default for you.
+If you're wondering what the default values of these are when not set.
+Well, Ollama sets the defaults for you.
 They can also be overridden in the Model config file (looks like a dockerfile but for LLMs) and finally, you can set them through Yacana during runtime.

 A good way to show how this can have a real impact on the output is by setting the `num_predict` parameter.
 This one allows control of how many tokens should be generated by the LLM.
 Let's make the same Task twice but with different `num_predict` values:
 ```python